• Skip to primary navigation

 • Garlic: Garlic powder or minced garlic from a jar can work in a pinch.

-• Rice Wine Vinegar: Apple cider vinegar or white wine vinegar can be used as an alternative.
+• Rice Wine Vinegar: Apple cider or white wine vinegar can be an alternative.

 • Carrots: Parsnips, Japanese turnips, or regular or sweet potatoes can offer a different but equally tasty flavor profile.

-• Mushrooms: If you don't have fresh mushrooms, dried shiitake mushrooms or fresh shiitake mushrooms can be used as a substitute.
+• Mushrooms: If you don't have fresh mushrooms, dried or fresh shiitake mushrooms can be used as a substitute.

 • Minced Ginger: Ground ginger can be used if fresh ginger isn't available.
 Just use it sparingly, as it's more concentrated.